 Crockery and Cutlery

 There are some basic rules to be followed for cutlery and crockery as well.
-Check out the below-mentioned rules.
+The use of crockery includes their use for particular dishes and the way you hold them.
+Check out the below-mentioned rules to eat as per British style and etiquette.

 - A napkin or serviette should always be placed on the lap.